Macrometacorp/docs/docs/account-management/attributes/view-attributes-user.md

 1. [Log in to your Macrometa account](https://auth.paas.macrometa.io/).
 2. Click **Accounts**.
-3. On the Users tab, click the stacked dots next to the user for which you want to remove attributes.
+3. On the Users tab, click the user for which you want to view attributes.
-4. Click **Edit User**.
-5. Click **Attributes**.
+4. Click **Attributes**.

 </TabItem>
 <TabItem value="api" label="REST API">